Carbon DLS 3D Printing

 With natural finishing, you get varying aesthetics based on build orientation.
 Standing nibs are sanded flat.

-How Does Carbon DLS Work?
+How Does DLS by Carbon Work?

 Carbon DLS uses CLIP (continuous liquid interface production) technology to produce parts through a photochemical process that balances light and oxygen.
 It works by projecting light through an oxygen-permeable window into a reservoir of UV-curable resin.
 As a sequence of UV images are projected, the part solidifies, and the build platform rises.